MKJ001/QuickMails/Frontend/README.md

 ## Basic configuration

-The application automatically uses http://localhost:58210/api url the default backend.
+The app automatically uses http://localhost:58210/api url as a backend.
 You can change it in backend.service.ts file.

 ## Development server